+Descriptive text…

-Methods
+Methods (2.5/2.5)

 First step was to gather all materials.
-Next, I used the prepared potato catalase to begin the procedure of combing different amounts of water and catalase into separate, labeled, 100 mL beakers (Refer to Table 1).
+Next, I used the prepared potato catalase to begin the procedure of combing different amounts of water and catalase into separate, labeled, 100 mL beakers (refer to Table 1).
 Next, I set the set each dilution up and used forceps to hold the paper disc in the hydrogen peroxide for five seconds using a stopwatch.
 After the five seconds was completed, I took the disc out and let it rest of a paper towel for ten seconds, not touching it.
 Then, the disc was placed at the bottom of the hydrogen peroxide solution, and a stopwatch was used to count the time it took for the disc to rise to the top.
 All solutions were tested twice.
-The results were recorded.
-The next experiment was tested using the dilutions of hydrogen peroxide and water (Refer to Table 2).
+The results were recorded (see Table 3).
+The next experiment was tested using the dilutions of hydrogen peroxide and water (refer to Table 2).
 The same experiment was completed using the hydrogen peroxide dilutions were tested twice and the results were recorded.

-Results
+Results (9/15)

+You need to write your results in paragraph format 1st.
+Ex.
+100% enzyme concentration was recorded with an average rate of x.
+75% with average concentration rate of y, etc.

 Table 3: Results of Effect of Enzyme Concentration on Rate of Activity